happysheep0719/Sean-s-Cheat-Sheet/algorithms/data-storage.md

 - __1. Dummy head__

-	- _Situation 1._ When the head of the returning linkedlist could be changed, we should use dummy head.
+	- _Situation 1._ When the head of the returning linked list could be changed, we should use dummy head.

 - __2. Fast and Slow pointers__

-	- _Situation 1._ to find the **middle** node of the linkedlist
+	- _Situation 1._ to find the **middle** node of the linked list

-	- _Situation 2._ to find if there exists a **circle** in the linkedlist
+	- _Situation 2._ to find if there exists a **circle** in the linked list

 	- Q: Why do we use fast and slow pointers instead of treverse two times?